 Whether you live in a residence hall, an apartment, or a house, be cautious about protecting your property and yourself within your living space.
 MSU police indicate that most offenses against students in the residence halls are "crimes of opportunity."
-Wherever you live, denial of opportunity for
+Wherever you live, denial of opportunity for crime is key to your personal security.

-1. Always lock your door, even if you leave for "just a

-- 5. Close your curtains at night. - 6.
+- 1. Always lock your door, even if you leave for "just a minute."
+This is the single best deterrent to intruders. - 2.
+Never leave wallets, purses, checkbooks, and other small items of value lying visible in the room.
+Keep them out of sight.
+Conceal these items in places other than in your desk or dresser. - 3.
+Do not leave notes on your door announcing you are not at home. - 4.
+Do not open your door to strangers. - 5.
+Close your curtains at night. - 6.
 Do not take in overnight guests that you do not know. - 7.
 Do not carry a key chain with your name, address, or car license number on it. - 8.
 Do not let strangers into the building after closing. - 9.
-Do not prop exterior doors open after closing. - 10.
-Work out an agreement with neighbors to watch for suspicious activity or persons.
+Do not prop exterior doors open after closing. - Work out an agreement with neighbors to watch for suspicious activity or persons.
 Report anything suspicious to the police.